saulpierotti/markdown_notebook/MP.md

 	* This derives from the probability of coalescence
 	* Whith more than 6 genes the probability of a wrong tree is significantly reduced
 * Incomplete lineage sorting is the non-overlapping of gene and species tree
+	* Its probability is directly proportional with the ploidy of the species and inversely proportional with the number of generations since the split and with the number of genes under analysis

 # Multiple sequence alignments
 * A multiple sequence alignment (MSA) is an hypothesis about the homology of multiple sequences